What is the most important thing to consider when looking for a therapist?

 Does this mean you have a sliding scale?

 Yes, it does.
-We strongly believe in making excellent mental health care available to the community.
-Our fee scale allows us to meet these needs while practicing ethically.
+Our fee scale allows us to offer patients cost effective options while practicing ethically.

 Do you take insurance?

-You are responsible for all charges not covered by your insurance company.
+You will be responsible for any charges not covered by your insurance company.

 What is your cancellation policy?

 Please cancel 24 hours before your appointment.
 Otherwise, you will be charged the full cost of the session.
 The reason for this policy is that the appointment time is being held specifically for you.
 If you provide less than 24 hours’ notice, we cannot offer that slot to someone else.
 Late cancellation and missed appointment fees are not reimbursed by insurance companies.